aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Suggestions would be run asynchronously on request.

-Rationale: `tinymorph` will support multiple users running suggestions at once.
+Rationale: `morph` will support multiple users running suggestions at once.
 Users will be able to submit given requests and said inference server should be able to handle multiple requests at once.

 > [!IMPORTANT] PR-CR2
 >
 > Input should not show any certain delay

-Rationale: `tinymorph` must ensure text manipulation on users' content to be as smooth as possible.
+Rationale: `morph` must ensure text manipulation on users' content to be as smooth as possible.

 ### Scalability or Extensibility Requirements

 > [!IMPORTANT] PR-SER1
 >
-> `tinymorph` inference server must include scale-to-zero and concurrency-based autoscaling.
+> `morph` inference server must include scale-to-zero and concurrency-based autoscaling.

 Rationale: During high traffic, the inference servers must be able to scale up based on incoming requests.
 Additionally, in lower traffic, the server should be able to scale to zero to save on costs and resources.